View Mark Shadbolt's Obituary on fcnews.org and share memories

 He was preceded in death by his maternal and paternal grandparents, and several aunts and uncles.

 A funeral service will be held 11 a.m.
-Monday, March 4, 2019, at 11:00 a.m. at Eagle Funeral Home in Fayette, with Pastor Andy Reynard officiating.
+Monday, March 4, 2019, at Eagle Funeral Home in Fayette, with Pastor Andy Reynard officiating.
 Burial will follow in Wauseon Union Cemetery.

 The family will receive friends 1-7 p.m.
 Sunday, March 3, 2019, at the funeral home.